-If your parrot likes to entertain you with a song, it has to be Groucho.
+If a parrot likes to entertain you with a song, it has to be Groucho.

 This name may seem too simple to you – but it was good enough for Mickey Mouse and Pluto’s parrot.

 Found on a ship in the aptly named cartoon Mickey’s Parrot, this bird left a memorable mark.
-If you want something simple, cute, and silly, you can’t go wrong with Parrot.
+You can’t go wrong with Parrot if you want something simple, cute, and silly.

 Famous Pirate Names